-Many of the most successful companies of the 21st century have built services that facilitate interactions.
+Many of the most successful companies of the 21st century — from Facebook to Twitter, Venmo to eBay — have been designed with network effects in mind.
+Their products are platforms that facilitate interactions.
 Sometimes the interactions are between peers, sometimes they’re between buyer and seller.
-Whatever the case, one principle tends to hold true: The more users that join the service, the more beneficial it becomes for each user.
-That’s the network effect.
+Whatever the case, one principle tends to hold true: The more users that join the service, the more beneficial the service becomes for each user.
+That’s the basic definition of a network effect.

-Economist Jeffrey Rohlfs articulated the idea of network effect in a 1974 paper.
-He observed that the utility a person derived from a telephone went way up as more people bought them.
-Makes sense.
-A phone does you no good if you’re the only person who has one, but it’s quite handy if everybody you know is just a dial away.
+Economist Jeffrey Rohlfs articulated the idea of network effects in a 1974 paper, in which he observed that the utility a person derived from a telephone went way up as more people bought them, since a phone does you no good if you’re the only person who has one, but is quite handy if everybody you know is just a dial away.
 So as more people adopted the phone in the ensuing years, more interactions became possible, which made phones more useful, which enticed even more people to get them — increasing their value even further.
 This positive feedback is the network effect at work.

-Understanding network effects helps one make sense of the massive growth of many internet-era startups, whose successes are tied to the interactions that take place on their platforms or marketplaces.
+In today’s context, understanding network effects helps make sense of the massive growth experienced by many startups whose successes are tied to the interactions that take place on their platforms or marketplaces.

 Unlike huge companies of the industrial age, which grew bigger as they produced more efficiently, these startups aren’t valuable because of “the capital they employ, the machinery they run, or the human resources they command.
 They are valuable because of the communities that participate in their platforms,” wrote the authors of the book Platform Revolution.